Diffusion: Separation of diffusion from convection in gases

 While Brownian motion of multi-molecular mesoscopic particles (like pollen grains studied by Brown) is observable under an optical microscope, molecular diffusion can only be probed in carefully controlled experimental conditions.
 Since Graham experiments, it is well known that avoiding of convection is necessary and this may be a non-trivial task.

 Under normal conditions, molecular diffusion dominates only at lengths in the nanometre-to-millimetre range.
 On larger length scales, transport in liquids and gases is normally due to another transport phenomenon, convection.
 To separate diffusion in these cases, special efforts are needed.

-Therefore, some often cited examples of diffusion are wrong: If cologne is sprayed in one place, it can soon be smelled in the entire room, but a simple calculation shows that this can't be due to diffusion.
-Convective motion persists in the room because of the temperature [inhomogeneity].
-If ink is dropped in water, one usually observes an inhomogeneous evolution of the spatial distribution, which clearly indicates convection (caused, in particular, by this dropping).

 In contrast, heat conduction through solid media is an everyday occurrence (for example, a metal spoon partly immersed in a hot liquid).
 This explains why the diffusion of heat was explained mathematically before the diffusion of mass.